VforVog/AWS-FaceRecognition-App-Rekognition/README.md

 -you can also do that from the aws desktop-

 Then with Python we upload Images to train the Machine Learning of Rekognition.
-Finally we run the app!
+Finally we use the python script to run the app!